 Pinterest is designed to curate and share things you love.
 If there is a photo or project you’re proud of, pin away!
 However, try not to use Pinterest purely as a tool for self-promotion."

-Etiquette only amounts to standards or protocol established by your community.
+Etiquette only amounts to standards or protocols established by your community.
 Manners and etiquette are established and generally followed, or the person is ostracized by the community.

 Have you pinned other artists or makers without complete information?

 Did you ask if you could pin their work?